nvimdev/nvimdev.github.io/content/lspsaga/rename.md

 ## Usage

-Run `:Lspsaga lsp_rename`.
-Other than opening the float input window, it will also highlight the references in this buffer.
+Run `:Lspsaga rename`.
+Other than opening the float input window it will also highlight the references in this buffer.

 ![Rename](https://github.com/nvimdev/lspsaga.nvim/assets/41671631/bb81149a-d24e-4f14-a8b5-ddf0cc1d9908)